 Introduction

 [Name of Your Institution] (“Your Institution”, “us”, “we” or “our”) makes available the Demand Deposit Marketplace® (DDM®) (“Program”) to its customers (“Customer,” “you” or “your”) that have an eligible account (as identified on the Program Information Notice) with Your Institution (“Eligible Customer Account”), subject to these Customer Terms and Conditions (including the Exhibits hereto) as may be updated from time to time in accordance herewith (“Customer T&Cs”) and such other disclosures that Your Institution may provide to you from time to time with respect to the Program.
-Under the Program, Your Institution, as your agent, will endeavor, directly or acting through Stable and other intermediaries and agents, to deposit funds from your Eligible Customer Account into Program Accounts (as defined below) at receiving banks or savings associations (“Receiving Institutions”) that are members of the Federal Deposit Insurance Corporation (“FDIC”).
+Under the Program, Your Institution, as your agent, will endeavor, directly or acting through R&T Deposit Marketplace, LLC d/b/a R&T Deposit Solutions (“R&T”) and other intermediaries and agents, to deposit funds from your Eligible Customer Account into Program Accounts (as defined below) at receiving banks or savings associations (“Receiving Institutions”) that are members of the Federal Deposit Insurance Corporation (“FDIC”).
 By participating in the Program, you may be eligible to access an expanded level of deposit insurance coverage on Program Deposits (as defined below) up to the program limit as identified on the Program Information Notice (“Program Limit”), subject to these Customer T&Cs.

-Certain information referred to in these Customer T&Cs about your participation in the Program can be found on the Program Information Notice (“Program Information Notice”) which will be provided to you by Your Institution by any means determined by Your Institution, including by posting the Program Information Notice on [name of Your Institution’s online site/portal] at [insert link] (“Your Institution’s Portal”) or, if offered to you by Your Institution, on the DepositView® portal, which is an online portal powered by Stable that Your Institution may make available to you (“DepositView Portal”) (Your Institution’s Portal and, if offered to you, the DepositView Portal, each and together, the “Program Portal”).
+Certain information referred to in these Customer T&Cs about your participation in the Program can be found on the Program Information Notice (“Program Information Notice”) which will be provided to you by Your Institution by any means determined by Your Institution, including by posting the Program Information Notice on [name of Your Institution’s online site/portal] at [insert link] (“Your Institution’s Portal”) or, if offered to you by Your Institution, on the DepositView® portal, which is an online portal powered by R&T that Your Institution may make available to you (“DepositView Portal”) (Your Institution’s Portal and, if offered to you, the DepositView Portal, each and together, the “Program Portal”).
 Your Institution may update the information in the Program Information Notice at any time by providing the updated Program Information Notice to you by any means determined by Your Institution, including by posting it on the Program Portal.

-If the Program Information Notice indicates that you participate in the Program through the DDM-Indirect-Source-Specific-Order Program, you must deliver a specific order or other authorization in a form and manner acceptable to us in our sole discretion (“Specific Order”) to authorize Your Institution acting through its agents, sub-agents and/or third-party service providers, including Sending Institution, Stable, Settlement Bank and Custodian (as those terms are defined below) to transfer free credit balances in your Eligible Customer Account to the Program Accounts under the Program in the manner and under the terms and conditions specified in that Specific Order.
+If the Program Information Notice indicates that you participate in the Program through the DDM-Indirect-Source-Specific-Order Program, you must deliver a specific order or other authorization in a form and manner acceptable to us in our sole discretion (“Specific Order”) to authorize Your Institution acting through its agents, sub-agents and/or third-party service providers, including Sending Institution, R&T, Stable, Settlement Bank and Custodian (as those terms are defined below) to transfer free credit balances in your Eligible Customer Account to the Program Accounts under the Program in the manner and under the terms and conditions specified in that Specific Order.

 The Program is available, in Your Institution’s sole discretion, to individuals and other entities, including corporations, public entities and not-for-profit entities, that are eligible to maintain an Eligible Customer Account.
 It is your sole responsibility to ensure that the Program satisfies any deposit or other objectives, guidelines, requirements or laws or regulations applicable to you with respect to the deposit or investment of any funds placed into the Program.
 To obtain access to deposit insurance coverage on Program Deposits under the Program, you must provide the proper tax and other identification information to Your Institution.